joshbairstow/dotfiles/README.md

 - fill out backup (non-symlinked) files list in backup.sh
 - fonts (mono) and nerd-fonts?
 - fix nvm display on prompt
+- tmux conf default command to 'login-shell' only for osx use cases.

 ### BITS from
 - eeeeverywhere